A fascinating sub-plot to this Rugby World Cup is the story of the Irish names involved.

 What are your views on Italian rugby and the structures being put in place?

 Italian rugby is at a stage now where Irish rugby was not so long ago.
 We are trying to close the gap between ourselves and the best rugby nations in the world by learning from the mistakes they made on their own journeys.
 Conor and Dr. Liam were a big part of that journey in Irish rugby and this is one of the main reasons I am here.

 ‘Vogliamo vincere’ – words uttered by Conor O’Shea in relation to his ambitions for Italian Rugby.
 What is the meaning and what is the vision?

 ‘Vogliamo vincere’ translates to “we want to win”.
 As a group of players and coaches we are certainly not putting the hours in to be the also-ran.
 There is ambition in this group and we won’t apologize for that.

 The Irish connection is strong on the playing front also.
-It was amazing to see Irish born outhalf Ian Mckinley come off the bench in the opening game.
+It was amazing to see Irish born outhalf Ian Mckinley come off the bench in the opening game in the Six Nations earlier in the year.
 While another outhalf, Ian Keatley, is soon to ply his trade in Italy also.
 Interesting times!